Note: The information below is outdated and relates to a discontinued app.

 How is this app different from the Import Cut app?

-Because Locators do not contain Cut info regarding where Shots are cutting in and out, the main difference between the two apps is the Avid Locator Importer will not update the Shot's Cut In, Cut Out, Cut Duration fields, whereas the Import Cut app can.
+Because Locators do not contain Cut information regarding where Shots are cutting in and out, the main difference between the two apps is the Import Locators app will not update the Shot's Cut In, Cut Out, and Cut Duration fields, whereas the Import Cut app can.
 In general, the Import Cut app focuses on "micro" cut changes (e.g., specific to individual Shots), whereas the Avid Locator Importer covers more "macro" changes, from the perspective of the entire movie or reel.